 Book Chapters (selected):

-(forthcoming) 'Political Parties' in A. Atchison (ed) Political Science Is For Everyone.
+(2021) 'Political Parties' in A. Atchison (ed) Political Science Is For Everyone.
 Toronto: University of Toronto Press.

 (2020) 'Transforming Staff-Student Partnerships: An Experiment in Feminist Co-Production' in R. Govinda (ed) Doing Feminisms in the Academy: Identity, Institutional Pedagogy and Critical Classrooms in the UK and India.
 Zubaan Press.